starmaid/starmaid.github.io/blog/_posts/2024-07-13-block-printing-shirts.md

 ![picture of a done shirt](/blog/img/2024-07-13-block-printing-shirts/shirt_done.jpg)

 It didn't come out the way I wanted.
 But I don't think it will get much better!
 So I'm calling it here.
+Time to do the next thing.